siraben/website/_drafts/organizing-theories.md

 Notation "0" := zero.
 ```

-Now it's pretty routine.
-There's no surprises on how to define
+Now that we've seen two examples, there's no surprises left on how to
-commutative monoids and groups.
+define commutative monoids and groups.

 ```coq